tschlich/typo3machine/README.md

 # Vagrant project for TYPO3 development

-Using this Vagrant configuration you will get a working lamp environment ready for run through the TYPO3 installation wizard.
+Using this Vagrant configuration you will get a working lamp environment ready to run through the TYPO3 installation wizard.

 ## Requirements